-Our short answer is No – Employers are responsible for providing and ensuring workplace specific instructions/procedures are followed.
+Our short answer is no, your liability won’t increase – Employers are responsible for providing and ensuring workplace specific instructions/procedures are followed.
 But don’t take our word for it let’s look at what the Occupational Health and Safety Act says in general about responsibilities, what the Ministry of Labour’s (MOL) interpretation of the WHMIS regulations is and lastly an example from the courts.

 The Employer is responsible for providing company specific instructions or procedures.
-In fact, you reduce your liabilities if those instructions are clear, accessible and followed.
+In fact, your liability is reduced if those instructions are clear, accessible and followed.

 MOL’s Interpretation of WHMIS

 In A Guide to the Legislation – Workplace Hazardous Materials Information System (WHMIS), Ontario’s Ministry of Labour provides the following interpretation:

 “A supplier’s SDS is an important resource for the workplace but it is not intended to provide all of the information needed for the safe use of a product.
 The way a hazardous product is used, handled or stored, and consequently the hazard to the worker, can vary from plant to plant.
 The supplier is not expected to anticipate every required protective measure for every workplace to which a product is sold.
 The employer, through the worker education program, is expected to tailor the supplier’s information to the conditions in the employer’s workplace.”

 Clearly the information in the SDSs is not enough.
 Employers are expected to provide the workplace specific information a worker needs to safely use chemicals.

 A manufacturer of decorative components was fined $50,000 after workers were exposed to formaldehyde gas in the workplace.
 The court offered the following explanation: